Edward la Zouche, 11th Baron Zouche: Marriage

-Within a year of Eleanor's death, Zouche married again, to Sarah Harington (1565-1629), daughter of Sir James Harington.
-Sarah Harington had been twice widowed, having been previously married to Francis Hastings, Baron Hastings, who would have been Earl of Huntingdon but predeceased his father, and Sir George Kingsmill.
+Within a year of Eleanor's death, Zouche married again, to Sarah Harington (1565–1629), daughter of Sir James Harington.
 There were no children of this marriage.
+Sarah Harington had been twice widowed, having been previously married to Francis Hastings, Lord Hastings, who would have been Earl of Huntingdon but predeceased his father, and Sir George Kingsmill.
 With the death of Zouche, Sarah married Sir Thomas Edmondes.
 Her portrait was painted by Isaac Oliver and by Cornelius Johnson.
 The portraits by Johnson show her aged 63 wearing a large miniature case referring to Frederick V of the Palatinate with the Greek letter "phi".
 A similar miniature case was described in an inventory of a Scottish soldier.